At which campus can I study this program?

-Communications is an academic discipline that deals with the creation and distribution of mass communication messages through media such as books, newspapers, television, radio, film, video games and the internet.
-Mass communications use writing, photographs, video and interactive content to give information or influence the audience.
-Communications also concerns the study of how we communicate in different ways with diverse audiences through marketing, advertising, public relations, journalism, film and other media.
+Communications is an academic discipline that deals with the creation and distribution of mass communication messages through media such as books, newspapers, television, radio, film, video games, and the Internet.
+Mass communications use writing, speech, photographs, video, and interactive content to give information or influence the audience.
+Communications also concerns the study of how we communicate in different ways with diverse audiences through marketing, advertising, public relations, corporate communications, digital journalism, film and other media.

 You Might Like This Program If...

 - You’re the first on board when a social media app is released.

 - You can envision yourself presenting creative ideas across multiple communication platforms.

 - You welcome the challenges of working with new technology and new communication mediums.

 In order to be eligible for entrance to this major, a student must:

 - attain at least a C (2.00) cumulative grade-point average for all courses taken at the University; and

 For the Bachelor of Arts degree in Communication, a minimum of 120 credits is required:

 0-3 of the 45 credits for General Education are included in the Requirements for the Major.
 This includes: 0-3 credits of GA courses in the Journalism/Media Productions (Multimedia Area).